GEORGES LENTZ - composer / sound artist

 Dear performers of my music, thank you very much for your interest and for reading the following notes!

 General advice about the tempo:

 The tempo indication (crotchet* = 30 / semiquaver** = 120) must be followed meticulously!
-It is recommended to check and interiorise the metronome marking (particularly the 120 semiquaver) just before going on stage to perform the piece.
-If anything, the tempo could be one notch faster than indicated, NEVER slower!!
+It is recommended to check and interiorise the metronome marking (particularly the 120 semiquaver) just before going on stage for the performance.
+If anything, the tempo could perhaps be one notch faster than indicated, NEVER slower!!
 A slower tempo makes the music fall apart into individual notes, breaks up the flow and spells the death of the music!!
-A performance at the right speed must always have direction, forward motion and, in chorale-like passages, a big line and a legatissimo connection between the notes (no bulges on individual notes!!).
-I have observed that semiquaver beats are often conducted/played too slowly and they then end up slowing down the whole piece!
-They must not be - semiquaver beats must be exactly 120, exactly a quarter of the crotchet!
-Conductors mustn't 'wait' for the musicians or 'gather them up' on semiquaver beats - if they conduct at the right tempo and stick to it, musicians will be able to rely on their pulse and will follow!
-You should have a constant semiquaver click of 120 in your head and shape the music within this steady grid!
+A performance at the right speed must always have direction, forward motion and, in chorale-like passages, a big line and a legatissimo connection between chords (no bulges on individual notes!!).
+I have observed that semiquaver beats are often conducted/played too slowly; they then end up slowing down the whole piece!
+They must not - semiquaver beats must be exactly 120, exactly a quarter of the crotchet!
+The conductor mustn't 'wait' for the musicians or 'gather them up' on semiquaver beats - when they conduct at the precise tempo and stick to it, musicians will be able to rely on their pulse and will follow!
+Have a constant semiquaver click of 120 in your head and shape the music within this steady grid!

 Specific advice for conductors: